-In 2011, SEK -2,788 thousand (-1 035) was reserved for the program, of which SEK 91 thousand was for performance-related options granted for 2010 (1,035 for those granted for 2009).
-No performance-related options will be granted for 2011 as this part of the program was terminated in 2011.
-The closing price on June 30, 2011 was SEK 9.75.
+In 2011, SEK 2,788 thousand was reserved for the program, of which SEK 91 thousand was for performance-related options granted for 2010 (1,035 for those granted for 2009).
+The final closing price as per June 30, 2011 was SEK 9.75.

-Notice periods
+Notice period

-According to his employment contract, the CEO has a 12-month notice period in the event the Company serves notice.
+According to his employment contract, the CEO has a twelve-month notice period in the event the Company serves notice.
 In the event the CEO leaves of his own accord, the notice period is eight months.